 Field parameters will be collected using a hand-held water quality multi-parameter meter.
 A YSI-556 (or similar) will be used to collect temperature, pH, conductivity, dissolved oxygen, and oxidation-reduction potential.
 Field parameters will be collected at shallow monitoring locations, provided there is more than 0.5 feet of saturated thickness within the well.
 If insufficient saturated thickness is present, no field parameters (other than water level) will be collected.
 For deep wells, a bailer will be used to collect a sample if no pump is installed; however, if sample collection with a bailer is deemed impracticable due to well design or configuration, no field parameters will be collected.
-Field parameters will not be collected at ISCO cylinder installation locations or at WB wells unless samples are being collected for analytical purposes.
+Field parameters will not be collected at WB wells unless sample results indicate a need for this data.
 Water levels will be collected using a standard water level indicator at monitoring wells.
 Depth to water will be measured from the top of casing, and then used to calculate water table elevations.
 Pressures will be recorded in WB wells for water level calculation during scheduled sampling events.
 Performance monitoring will be conducted in accordance with the long-term monitoring optimization plan.
 Forms for recording field data are provided in Appendix B.